- 3 hours

 As our tour ends, we’ll have a better sense of this remarkable city and what may be in store for Berlin in the 21st century.
 Feel free to continue your exploration of the city on your own, either visiting the numerous world-class museums just around the corner, strolling to the nearby Hackesche Höfe for a good German meal or beer, or hopping on an S- or U-Bahn to visit another exciting part of the capital.

 Our guides have the flexibility to craft their own narrative based on the major sights of Berlin's city center.
 Locations visited may include: the Brandenburger Tor, Reichstag, Memorial to the Murdered Jews of Europe, former site of Hitler’s bunker, former Nazi chancellery, Berlin Wall fragments behind the former Reich Ministry of Aviation, Topography of Terror, Friedrichstrasse, Gendarmenmarkt (site of the Französischer Dom, Deutscher Dom and Konzerthaus), Bebelplatz, Opera House, Sankt-Hedwigs-Kathedrale, Unter den Linden, Lustgarten and Museum Island, Nikolaiviertel, Alexanderplatz and Hackescher Markt.
-For private walks, we are happy to customize the itinerary to include particular stops.

 Yes.
 Because Berlin's city center is filled with important historical sites, especially from the period of World War II, both walks tread over similar ground, but using a different thematic lens.
-We suggest choosing between the two walks or booking a customized combination to cover both topics in-depth.

 Yes, certainly!
 This walk can be booked on a private basis for any day, any time.
 In winter (November-February) it's better not to start later than 1:30-2:00 pm because it gets dark by 3:30-4:00 pm.